-By supporting Assad, the Iranian regime also denied a victory to its regional Sunni rivals, and further consolidated its "Shia Crescent," stretching from the Persian Gulf to the Mediterranean through Iraq, Syria, and Lebanon.
+By supporting Assad, the Iranian regime also denied a victory to its regional Sunni rivals, and further consolidated its "Shia Crescent," stretching from the Persian Gulf to the Mediterranean.
 Regional Sunni powers, along with the US, were supporting Sunni rebels fighting against Assad.
 Jaysh al-Islam was one of those rebel groups supported by Saudi Arabia.
 Iran's Sunni rivals saw an opportunity not only to deprive Iran of a key ally, but to support the rise of Sunni political influence in the country.
 While in the interest of Sunni powers, including Qatar and Turkey, who helped Saudi Arabia back rebels against Assad, Iran saw this as a direct threat to its influence in the Levant.
 Assad's continuation in power provides a check against Sunni power in Syria and the greater Middle East.

-If the administration of Iranian President Hassan Rouhani, a purported moderate, continued to enable Assad's brutality, then Iran's new president, Ibrahim Raisi, a purported hardliner and possible successor to the Supreme Leader of Iran, will likely do the same.
+Throughout his term of in office, former President Rouhani articulated, on multiple occasions, that the purpose of Iran's intervention in Syria was the defense of the Assad regime.
 Speaking with Syrian Prime Minister Wael al-Halqi in August 2013, Rouhani vowed, "the Islamic Republic of Iran aims to strengthen its relations with Syria and will stand by it in facing all challenges.
 The deep, strategic and historic relations between the people of Syria and Iran... will not be shaken by any force in the world."
 In December 2020, Rouhani reaffirmed Iran's support for the Assad regime, declaring, "The Islamic Republic of Iran will continue its support to the Syrian government and people as our strategic ally and we will stand by Syria until its final victory."
 He added Iran will continue fighting in Syria until the Golan Heights are liberated from Zionist occupiers.
+Given that the supreme leader and the IRGC's Quds Force run point on the Syria file, Iran's policies towards the Assad regime have remained unchanged since the elevation of Rouhani's successor, Ebrahim Raisi, as president in 2021.